schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Influx

-A blockmason slips a aggravated mathematician at a bounded boudoir.
+A blockmason slips an aggravated mathematician at a bounded boudoir.

 ## Cynicism